What is earnest money?

 What happens if I miss the earnest money deposit deadline?

-Technically, missing any deadline will void your sales contract, allowing the seller to back out of the deal and/or go with another offer.
+Technically, missing any deadline will void your sales contract, allowing the seller to back out of the deal and choose another offer.

 What happens to my earnest money?

-Earnest money gets deposited into a secure escrow account, managed by a neutral third party, like a legal firm or title company.
+Earnest money is deposited into a secure escrow account that's managed by a neutral third party, such as a legal firm or title company.

 Once the transaction ends, the earnest money — along with any other funds — is disbursed to the designated recipients, per the terms of the contract.